How the Mars Exploration Rovers Work

 Mars to Earth, Can You Read Me?

 But how the heck do we get to actually find out about these amazing discoveries Spirit and Opportunity make?
 Well, it's not exactly your great-uncle's ham radio setup.
-While there's also a low-power and low-speed UHF radio with a meager data rate, it's primarily used as a backup, and at landing stage.
+While there's also a low-power and low-speed UHF radio with a meager data rate, it's primarily used as a backup and at the landing stage.

 Advertisement

 The rovers each use two antennas for communication: a high-gain antenna that can steer itself to beam information toward an antenna on Earth, and a low-gain antenna that can receive and send information from every direction at a lower rate than the high-gain antenna.
-All these communications occur on the Deep Space Network (DSN), an international network of antennas with communication facilities in the Mojave Desert of California, Madrid, Spain, and Canberra, Australia.

 Advertisement